4GeeksAcademy/realestate-datacleanup-exercise/README.md

-# Real Etate Prework Final project
+# Real Estate Prework Final project

 Finally, you already have all the necessary knowledge to prepare a real dataset to later train a machine learning model, which you will learn throughout the bootcamp.